arghyachaks/R_on_Titanic/README.md

 # R_on_Titanic
-Keggler Titanic Project using R and R studio
+Keggle.com Titanic Project using R and R studio